Nuku Hiva Marquesas Islands, Tahiti And French Polynesia Travel Guide

 More challenging, multi-hour hikes across ridges or between valleys exist.
 These require a good level of fitness, proper gear, and often a guide for safety and navigation.
 They provide access to truly remote and untouched regions of the island.

 Cycling is limited due to the challenging terrain.
 It suits only very experienced mountain bikers on specific trails, or for leisurely rides on paved roads within Taiohae village.
-Long-distance cycling between valleys is not practical due to hills with a steep incline and rough, unpaved roads.
+Long-distance cycling between valleys is not practical due to hills with a sheer incline and rough, unpaved roads.

 Nuku Hiva provides profound cultural experience through its people, arts, and traditions.